Europe's court condemns Russia over 2008 war with Georgia

 Europe’s court condemns Russia over 2008 war with GeorgiaNew

-TBILISI, Georgia (AP) — Europe’s top human rights court has found Russia responsible for a swathe of violations in Georgia’s breakaway regions after the 2008 Russia-Georgia war.
+TBILISI, Georgia (AP) — Europe’s top human rights court has found Russia responsible for a swath of violations in Georgia’s breakaway regions after the 2008 Russia-Georgia war.
 Georgia hailed Thursday’s verdict by the European Court of Human Rights as a major victory.
 Georgian President Salome Zurabishvili described the court’s ruling as “historic,” noting that Georgia was “recognized as a victim of this war and it is a great achievement for our country, our society, our history and our future.”
-The August 2008 war erupted when Georgian troops tried unsuccessfully to regain control over the Moscow-backed breakaway province of South Ossetia.
-After the five-day war, Moscow set up military bases in South Ossetia and another breakaway Georgian province, Abkhazia, and recognized them as independent states.
+The August 2008 war erupted amid rising tensions over the breakaway Georgian region of South Ossetia, much of which was under control of Russia-backed separatists.